paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 <!--Link to multi-winner method page that is a future project for now-->

+### Rankings

+We said we could use utilities because it would help us put the candidates in order.
+But we couldn't make sense of adding utilities from different people, so we don't need to add.
+Grades have an order and can't be added, so maybe we could use those.
+But grades imply comparisons between different people, and that doesn't make sense either.
+Really, the most accurate notation we could use would be rankings.
+Rankings only have an order.
+That's it.
+No adding, no comparisons between different people.
+Exactly what we need.

 ### Chicken Dilemma

 Even in some better voting methods, there can be a game of chicken.
 The game of chicken is weird.
 Let's consider the center squeeze example with B E F again.
 F voters can pull back their support from B if they think F can win against E. And some of the B supporters can pull away from F. But if the F supporters are overconfident, they can lose to B. There's a better chicken dilemma explanation in [the article on scored systems](./newer.html).
+Personally, I haven't thought of the chicken dilemma for pairwise voting.
+It's a hard situation to think about.

-{% include sim.html id='chicken_sim' link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRu3IDMQj8F2oKAQLp_Cvna115kipVJv72gDaPy3gyKla8ltXqnRpd9l2ssww9eJfNWTzqpspi8ziYZPVIsKhUpW6z_3R79RhdGlOniyT4CiLHjOu088nmkRWZnBs2fSrOLDZ-OlnZ_q1IWxullPbGIpVT5FIZPa70ertdiTIujQnQKAFIRdITc7kl5CZl0mTNpMqaUAXgpQoa9TWgoNGBaCICi5XFJcjAY-Ax8Bh4LHl2ery83e_EGX_dfjOLIECILVZ2CHf2LPX27U0Fcg50tYGh2znoi6f7ORdLTh_4TjykbyvpMNkFoEuMG2odSbjqsMMHWubfH3D4Eg0AVwK_FXAlfL3AUlGAKyAltgUDUgZmR0n5-ASZ-JpRzAIAAA)'
+{% include sim.html id='chicken_sim' link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSwUoEMQz9l5xzaJIm3Zmb_-Bt2cMK3gZ3ERVE9NtN8xQHFilMmvTl9eV1PqjRejzKWFjcTnyUNlhi1C5YTE8nJpmYEF4060NZJXKjE9r7BBitjanTKhm8ksge45uV4JEnFEbZJvkZjbjtV0IOCWl8s_Jk-fdEWt0rU6zILCgKECdTXQaok0BILdIz5oWWIdmVSZMpiyoIiiJoFDTq1aCg0YHsgAwsNp2dOnLKWTatTrPCGnjMpxlfT6_bRpz5z-6vUgQBQtxi0wLhzp5Hvf36MRPZJ1owMHTbJ714uu9rUXL6wENikL5U0WGsYwzHGG5ljmMMdwTY4aP0Okx12BENQQoZeJuAqeElfP4cAYqAglgqDCgY6B1Q8HDetsvL_fv1kVa6u16fL2_njT6_Ab_6IUHSAgAA)'

 title='Chicken Dilemma'

-caption='I want to win, but I also want to help my friend win.'
+caption='1.
+I want my friend to win, but 2.
+I would rather me win.'

 comment='just B E F' %}